 Social media detoxing can be a radical self-care step in today’s hyper-connected world.
 Of course, I’m hardly the first to say that.
 Telling someone to quit Facebook (or just cut down) is kind of like telling them to meditate, express gratitude, or go to bed earlier.

 We hear all the time that it’s good for our happiness.
 We know that we’re “supposed” to do it.
-Yet, there’s a difference between hearing about the benefits and actually feeling them.
+But there’s a difference between hearing about the benefits and feeling them.

 - Nothing is free in this world

 - Consuming content with intention

 - Not dealing with Facebook’s sex-negativity

 1 Nothing is free in this world

 Facebook is a business and, just like any other business, it wants money.
 This not-so-little ecosystem makes money by using your data to target ads while collecting payment from the advertisers.

 The news feed, once presented as a way to connect with friends, is pretty much a vessel for ads and links, with some friend updates sprinkled in.
 The business model is simple: have as many people as possible use Facebook, for as long as possible.